RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 Don't forget to replace on docker command the string "/path/to/some/dir/on/your/host" with a path of an existing directory of your choice on your host machine.
 That directory will be the "input/output" point for the script.
 For example, if you place a dictionary.txt file there, inside the script you must access to it as "/io/dictionary.txt".
 If you capture a trophy or a Handshake file, save it at "/io/" dir to access it from the host.

+#### Display problems

+On some distros like Ubuntu, in order to open the possibility of connecting airgeddon xterm windows to your host X Window system, you must launch first `xhost +` command.
+You can check if you need it easily.
+The resolution should be detected inside `airgeddon` on initial checks.
+If not is detected, you have a problem with your DISPLAY var.
+You should launch `xhost +` command or adjust DISPLAY var on docker run command.

 #### Hostapd possible conflict with host network-manager

 Evil Twin attacks are using `hostapd` to create fake AP which usually are in conflict with `network-manager`.
 In native mode `airgeddon` handle this to solve process conflicts, but when launched in a Docker container is not possible because the conflicting network-manager is on the Linux host (not on container).
 Anyway, `airgeddon` will show you a warning as a reminder of this while running on Docker before launch `hostpad`.
 So, before launching any Evil Twin Attack, be sure of killing conflicting processes or disabling/stopping `network-manager` if you have it installed on Linux host or you'll get an error like this: